Tenant Fees Bill?

 The bottom line for most landlords is going to be whether agents make up any shortfall in revenues, as a result of not being able to charge tenants, by adding costs to landlord services.

-It is worth fully investigating whether you are going to face higher costs – and just to clarify, you might also want to speak with a tax specialist to understand which agent costs are tax deductible.
+It is worth fully investigating whether you are going to face higher costs – and just to clarify, you might also want to speak with a tax specialist to understand which agent costs are tax-deductible.
 This might in the long run save you having to hike rents, particularly if you are keen to keep your existing tenants.

-Looking to secure a rental property ahead of a possible June 1st rush?
+Looking to secure a rental property quickly?

 If you are thinking of investing in buy to let, for the first time, or as a portfolio landlord or you are looking to remortgage, it might be worth starting the process as soon as possible.